Kemoshousha309/covid19-dashboard/README.md

 The dashboard also provides a Filter which gives you the states with specific rules.

 ## Setup instructions
-The App uses Vite as a build tool:
+The App uses Vite as a build tool and Yarn as a package manager:

+- run `yarn` or `npm install` to install the dependencies
 -  run `yarn dev`  or `npm run dev` to start a dev server